ThomasMott/fg/posts/learning-new-skills-for-free.md

 ### Skillshare *(Unity)*

-[Skillshare is an online learning community with loads of classes](#).
+[Skillshare is an online learning community with loads of classes](https://www.skillshare.com).
 There are courses for illustration, design, photography, video, freelancing, and more.
-So, on Skillshare.

 I know you are probably thinking that Skillshare is a paid platform... and you would be right.

-However, if you are looking to learn some very specific content in a specific time frame then you can up to 2 months for free.
+However, if you are looking to learn some very specific content in a short time frame you can get up to 2 months for free by [extending Skillshare free trial (No creditcard needed)](https://www.youtube.com/watch?v=Y3Zd00Wz8Bc).

 <br>